 Data were collected by phishing methods, semi-structured interview and researcher-made questionnaire.
 The questionnaire of the present study had 85 items that were scored from 10 to 10 using a 10-point Likert scale; So that a score of 1 to 4 indicates an undesirable limit, a score of 5 to 7 indicates an average limit, and a score of 8 to 10 indicates an empowerment of elementary school principals based on future research components.
-This tool has 6 main components and 20 sub-components that the face validity and structure of the questionnaire were confirmed and its reliability was obtained by Cronbach's alpha method of 0.88 and the content validity and structure and reliability of the 6 main components were presented in Table 1 and the results indicate validity, And good reliability of the main components.
+This tool has 6 main components and 20 sub-components that the face validity and structure of the questionnaire were confirmed and its reliability was obtained by Cronbach's alpha method of 0.88 and the content validity and structure and reliability of the 6 main components.
 The reliability of the calculation through the coefficient of agreement between the two coders was estimated